rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 [Termius](https://docs.termius.com/) (subscription required) is worth a mention as a client — it makes managing switches and servers a more pleasant experience than juggling separate terminal windows.
-The subscription gives you the ability to instal; `Termius` on:
+The subscription gives you the ability to install `Termius` on:

 - Windows
 - Mac